-From day one at university, it's important to think about how you can gain the skills and experience you need to make yourself employable in the future as early as possible during your time at university.
+From day one at university, it's important to think about how you can gain the skills and experience you need to make yourself employable in the future.
 For most employers a degree is not enough; they'll be looking for evidence of skills gained through other activities such as part-time work, internships, volunteering or involvement in student societies.
-To get some ideas about how to get involved and develop the skills employers want go to the 'Year by Year' section of our website.
+Use the 'Year by Year' section of our website to get some ideas about how to get involved and develop the skills employers want.

 Finding relevant work experience

-If you have a career in mind it can be useful to try to gain directly relevant work experience.
-Not only will this help you to decide whether it is something you'd like to pursue in the future but it can look good on your CV.
+If you have a career in mind, try to gain directly relevant work experience.
+This will help you to decide whether it is something you'd like to pursue in the future and be useful evidence on your CV.
 Explore opportunities for relevant part-time, vacation work and internships via the Looking for Work section of the Careers Service website, or try to gain experience via volunteering.
-Also, check out the relevant occupational section of our website for links to sites which may advertise vacancies in a specific career area.
+Also, check out the Occupations section of our website for links to sites which may advertise vacancies in a specific career area.

 But remember, it's not always necessary to have relevant work experience to be successful in entering a specific career area on graduation.
-Many employers are more interested in the skills you have gained throughout your time at university.
+Many employers are interested in the skills you have gained throughout your time at university.
 If you aren't sure then speak to a careers adviser.